SalomonBrys/ANR-WatchDog/README.md

 What it does
 ------------

-It sets up a watchdog timer that will detect when the UI thread stops responding.
-When it does, it raises an error with all threads stack stack traces (main first).
+It sets up a "watchdog" timer that will detect when the UI thread stops responding.
+When it does, it raises an error with all threads stack traces (main first).

 Can it work with crash reporters?